 Map layers in general define one or more attributes as a function of the location and, optionally, a mapping channel.
 The dimensions of the map are normalized to the interval [0..1].
 Thus the lower left corner of the map has the coordinates (0, 0) and the upper right corner of the map has the coordinates (1, 1).
 The normalized position is available as the predefined values "u" and "v", respectively, for attribute functions.
 For example, the following function will control the elevation by trigonometric functions:

 attr PI2 = 3.141 * 2 // approx. 2 x PI

 attr elevation = sin(u * PI2) * cos(v * PI2) * 100

-In addition to that, inside an attribute function, "red", "green", "blue", "alpha", "hue", "saturation", "brightness" address the individual channels of the map.
+In addition, inside an attribute function, "red", "green", "blue", "alpha", "hue", "saturation", and "brightness" address the individual channels of the map.
 For each object, the attribute function is evaluated with the projection of the center of gravity (centroid) to the x-z plane.

 In the following illustration, the attribute "x" is evaluated at the center of gravity (centroid) of the object which is mapped onto the standard [0..1] range for the "u" and "v" parameters.
-In addition to that, the map is sampled at the position "u,v" and its red channel is used for the calculation of "x".
+In addition, the map is sampled at the position "u,v" and its red channel is used for the calculation of "x".

-Map layers are a very powerful tool to control CGA shape grammar rules.
+Map layers are a tool to control CGA shape grammar rules.
 Any attribute that you have defined in your CGA shape grammar rules can be mapped from an attribute layer.
 This allows you to guide your rules by maps.
-Typically, maps are used for controlling building attributes such as height or appearance, level of detail, or land-use mixes.
+Typically, maps are used for controlling building attributes such as height or appearance, level of detail, and land-use mixes.

-Assume you are starting from a scene with a set of building footprints like in the image below:
+Assume you are starting from a scene with a set of building footprints such as in the image below: